-There are two courses at Diamond Country Club, the Country and the Diamond.
-The Country course is a fragmented and rather simple affair, but the main Diamond course is the real thing.
+There are thirty-nine holes in play at Diamond Country Club: the 9-hole Park, the 12-hole Country and the main 18-hole Diamond course.
 Designed by Englishman Jeremy Pern, who fashioned the exciting Dartmouth Country Club in Devon, the Diamond has very quickly established itself as one of the best courses in Austria.

 With plenty of water to focus the mind, the Diamond opened for play in 2002 and it’s a mighty challenge which stretches out to 6,810 metres from the championship tips.
 Choose your tee carefully and avoid your macho instinct or you’ll be masochistic with your card.